oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Permarchers are typically unconstrained (although they can, of course, be mixed with other odd jobs, e.g. woodsman), except that they cannot take second job advancement.

+Permarchers can achieve very high single-target DPS by combining Double Shot with Critical Shot, but suffer from their extreme fragility and lack of multi-target attacks.

 ## Woodsman